 Answers from Chicago’s Leading Gastroenterologists

 The highly trained gastroenterologists at GI Solutions have provided this list of frequently asked questions to help patients better understand diverticulitis symptoms and treatment.
-If you have more questions or would like to schedule an appointment, call our office in Chicago, IL at (773) 631-2728 today!
+If you have more questions or would like to schedule an appointment, call our gastroenterology clinic in Chicago, IL at (773) 631-2728 today!

 What Is the Main Cause of Diverticulitis?